gui2de/lines/README.md

   - `3_outputs`
 - Admin data is stored on Box using the same folder structure
 - Data is never shared over email.
 Data sharing folders are set up for each partner to drop data in it.

+## Instructions for building this content
+- Create new folder (lower case and dashes only) with page titles for the sidebar menu
+- Create md files for each topic under each folder
+- WB DIME website for reference/example (too many layers): https://github.com/worldbank/dime-standards